dev-tee/android_device_htc_mystul/README.md

-Copyright 2013 - The CyanogenMod Project
+Copyright 2015 - The CyanogenMod Project

-Device configuration for the HTC One Mini.
+Device configuration for the HTC First.